 Consistency is key when working with volume measurements.
 Choose a unit (either milliliters or cubic centimeters) and stick with it throughout your calculations.
 This will help you avoid confusion and reduce the risk of errors.
 If you need to convert between units, do so at the beginning of your calculations and then use the converted values for all subsequent steps.

-For example, if you are calculating the total volume of a mixture that contains ingredients measured in both milliliters and cubic centimeters, convert all the volumes to the same unit before adding them together.
-This will ensure that you get an accurate result.
+To give you an idea, if you are calculating the total volume of a mixture that contains ingredients measured in both milliliters and cubic centimeters, convert all the volumes to the same unit before adding them together.
+This will see to it that you get an accurate result.

 FAQ